REQUEST A CALLBACK

 Negative Equity only becomes an issue if the property is sold leaving an outstanding balance for the difference between the current market value and the value of the outstanding mortgage after sale.

 If you can afford the mortgage repayments, then it will not be an issue unless interest rates rise and make repayments un-affordable.

-Many people find themselves trapped in Negative Equity as the fear that they cannot afford the balance prohibits them making life plans such as moving or up or downsizing.
-There are options for the homeowner however and Bell & Company are experienced in dealing with a wide range of issues surrounding this area.
+Many people find themselves trapped in Negative Equity as the fear that they cannot afford the balance prohibits them making life plans such as moving or up/downsizing.
+There are options for the homeowner.
+Bell & Company are experienced in dealing with a wide range of issues surrounding this area.

 An issue that we see very often is the forced sale of a property due to a relationship breakdown.
 If a couple have purchased a property together and for one reason or another decide to go their separate ways then in most cases the individuals will choose to sell the property and move on with their lives.
 If this sale forces a ‘shortfall’ or a balance left owing after sale due to Negative Equity then this will mean a debt that adds to unwanted pressure and stress to already testing situation.

 Luckily, the team at Bell & Company are experts in dealing with sensitive situations and know exactly how to approach and tackle issues like this with professionalism and empathy.

 A couple with a marriage breakdown sought help from our specialists after their divorce as they agreed it was beneficial to sell the property they owned together which forced them into Negative Equity.

 The mortgage on the property was for £204,000.